curv3d/curv/docs/Theory.rst

 It wasn't accurate: if a small detail fell between grid points, it was lost.

 This led to a period of experimentation, searching for an F-Rep with fast, accurate rendering.
-A number of new F-Reps were tried.
-SDF won because it is the simplest such F-Rep that works.
+SDF won over the competition because it is the simplest such F-Rep that works.
 It's relatively simple to define, relatively cheap to compute, and doesn't require the distance field to have a derivative everywhere.